NBA DPOY 2025-26 Betting Preview: Odds, Favorites, Predictions

 Best 2025-26 NBA DPOY Sleeper Bets

-So, what if Wemby and Holmgren both go down for an extended period of time?
+So, what if Holmgren goes down for an extended period of time?
 The race will be wide open, with the long shots taking over as the contenders.
-I took Mobley as a sizable underdog at +1500 to open the season, but his price has jumped too much to make him a longshot wager.
+As we saw with Wembanyama, one injury could change everything.

 With that in mind, let’s examine a new option that has a chance to win with long odds.
 Take a look at my top sleeper 2025-26 NBA DPOY betting picks:

-It’s a big longshot at +2800, though Thompson is worth a small bet for your NBA Defensive Player of the Year picks.
+It’s a big longshot at +2000, though Thompson is worth a small bet for your NBA Defensive Player of the Year picks.
+I bet on Thompson earlier at +2800 and I believe there is still value on his DPOY odds at +2000.

 NBA Defensive Player of the Year Predictions and Betting Pick